alexantSWE/tsukiyoPDF/README.md

 # OK, FLTK, really?
 yeah, why not?
-flkt is super fast, statically linked, and comes bundled(with 1 mb or something in size) fltk is like a blank canvas, it doesn't hand you abstraction layers to you, also allows me to implement awesomly unneeded custom implementation of something , making stuff complicated! just the way I like it *sips tea*
+flkt is super fast, statically linked, and comes bundled(with 1 mb or something in size) fltk is like a blank canvas, it doesn't hand you abstraction layers, also allows me to implement awesomly unneeded custom implementation of something , making stuff complicated! just the way I like it *sips tea*